bobbradley/ietf/draft-bradley-dnssd-private-discovery.md

 "**SHOULD**", "**SHOULD NOT**", "**RECOMMENDED**", "**MAY**", and "**OPTIONAL**" in this document are to be interpreted as described in [@!RFC2119].

+"**Announcement**"
+: Unsolicited multicast message sent to inform friends on the network that you have become available or have updated data.

+"**Answer**"
+: Solicited unicast message sent in response to a query to provide info or indicate the lack of info.

 "**Friend**"
 : A peer you have a cryptographic relationship with.
 Specifically, that you have the peer's LTPK.

+"**DH/ECDH**"
+: Diffie-Hellman key exchange.
+ECDH is the elliptic curve version of DH.

+"**LTPK**"
+: Long-term asymmetric public key.
+Used for verifying signatures.

+"**LTSK**"
+: Long-term asymmetric secret key.
+Used for generating signatures.

+"**Multicast**"
+: This term is used in the generic sense of sending a message that targets 0 or more peers.
+It's not strictly required to be a UDP packet with a multicast destination address.
+It could be sent via TCP or some other transport to a router that repeats the message via unicast to each peer.

 "**Probe**"
 : Unsolicited multicast message sent to find friends on the network.

-"**Announcement**"
-: Unsolicited multicast message sent to inform friends on the network that you have become available or have updated data.

 "**Response**"
 : Solicited unicast message sent in response to a probe or announcement.

 "**Query**"
 : Unsolicited unicast message sent to get specific info from a peer.

-"**Answer**"
-: Solicited unicast message sent in response to a query to provide info or indicate the lack of info.

-"**Multicast**"
-: This term is used in the generic sense of sending a message that targets 0 or more peers.
-It's not strictly required to be a UDP packet with a multicast destination address.
-It could be sent via TCP or some other transport to a router that repeats the message via unicast to each peer.

 "**Unicast**"
 : This term is used in the generic sense of sending a message that targets a single peer.
 It's not strictly required to be a UDP packet with a unicast destination address.